Date: Sunday, 6PM, 28th October 2018 - Friday 2PM, 2rd November 2018

-The 7th Integrated Mathematical Oncology (IMO) workshop at the Moffitt Cancer Center, fully supported by the Moffitt Physical Sciences Oncology Center (Moffitt PSOC) and part of the greater Physical Sciences Oncology Network (PS-ON) supported by the National Cancer Institute (NCI), is designed to motivate and facilitate a hands-on modeling experience focused on the role of stroma in tumor progresion and treatment.
+The IMO workshop is designed to motivate and facilitate a hands-on modeling experience focused on evolutionary therapy.
 The workshop is comprised of both an educational event and competition and divides participants into multiple teams combining clinical, experimental and theoretical members.
-These teams integrate their energies to develop and implement a mathematical model focussed on the role of stroma in cancer progression and treatment .
+These teams integrate their energies to develop and implement a mathematical model focussed on evolutionary therapies for cancer.
 The teams are expected to come up with a model, solve it and give a presentation all within 4.5 intense days.

 Mehdi Damaghi, PhD (co-leader Team Orange), during group presentations, IMO Workshop 2017